There Are Just a Few Days Left for Friday Health Plans Customers to Avoid a Gap in Coverage

 Connect for Health Colorado is a public, non-profit entity established by the Colorado General Assembly in 2011 to create a health insurance Marketplace.
 Since 2013, we’ve been helping individuals, families and small employers compare plans, apply for financial help and buy health insurance.
 As Colorado’s official health insurance marketplace, we are the only place to apply for financial help to lower the monthly cost of premiums.
 Customers can shop online; get help by phone or online chat from Customer Service Center representatives; and access expert help from a statewide network of certified Brokers and community-based Assisters.
 For more information: ConnectforHealthCO.com

-Connect for Health Colorado offers free enrollment assistance from certified Brokers and community-based Assisters.
+You can get free enrollment assistance from certified Brokers and community-based Assisters.
 A certified Broker can review plan options, give advice, check networks, and suggest a new plan.
-Find a Broker or visit an Enrollment Center near you.
+Find a Broker, Assister, or visit an Enrollment Center near you.

 ###